WHAT TO LOOK FOR

 Steps suggested to prevent gum recession include:

 Gum recession (receding gums) is a common concern for many patients.
-Gum recession occurs when soft tissue starts to erode and travels down the roots of the teeth.
+It occurs when soft tissue starts to erode and travels down the roots of the teeth.

-Receding gums usually occurs over time.
-Some patients with gum recession may not even notice it happening until it progresses and becomes obvious.
-Receding gum symptoms include gaps between the teeth, tooth sensitivity, changes in the way the smile looks, and teeth that are longer than usual.
+Receding gums usually develop over time.
+Some patients may not even notice it happening until it progresses and becomes more obvious.
+Symptoms include gaps between the teeth, tooth sensitivity, changes in the appearance of the smile, and teeth that appear longer than usual.
 Notches and dents in the tooth structure are also signs of gum recession.

-Receding gums, which may indicate gum disease, will not reverse on its own.
-Preventing or treating gum disease today with Dr. Matia and Dr. Lemke can help prevent gum recession tomorrow.
+Receding gums, which may indicate gum disease, will not reverse on their own.
+Preventing or treating gum disease today with Dr. Lemke and Dr. Mehandru can help prevent gum recession tomorrow.

-• Gum disease: A bacterial infection in the mouth can destroy the soft tissue and lead to loss of bone and teeth, if left untreated.
+- Gum disease: A bacterial infection in the mouth can destroy the soft tissue and lead to bone and tooth loss if left untreated.

-• Vigorous tooth brushing: Brushing the teeth too hard can damage soft tissue and contribute to receding gums.
+- Vigorous tooth brushing: Brushing too hard can damage soft tissue and contribute to receding gums.

-• Poor dental hygiene: Brushing and flossing teeth regularly keeps harmful bacteria off of the teeth and gums.
+- Poor dental hygiene: Brushing and flossing regularly keep harmful bacteria off the teeth and gums.
 Failure to do so can lead to periodontal disease and receding gums.

-• Tobacco use: Tobacco use can lead to a buildup of plaque on the teeth, putting gums at risk of periodontal disease and recession.
+- Tobacco use: Tobacco can lead to a buildup of plaque on the teeth, increasing the risk of periodontal disease and recession.

-• Piercings: Mouth piercings on the tongue and lips may irritate gum tissue and cause it to recede.
+- Piercings: Tongue and lip piercings may irritate the gum tissue and cause it to recede.

 Treatment for Receding Gums

-Addressing gum disease: Gum disease may be to blame and can be treated to prevent receding gums from getting worse.
-A good cleaning, laser surgery, and antibiotics may be used to remove harmful bacteria, plaque, and calculus from the teeth and gums.
+Addressing gum disease: If gum disease is the cause, treatment can help prevent recession from worsening.
+A deep cleaning, laser therapy, and antibiotics may be used to remove harmful bacteria, plaque, and calculus.

-Grafting: Receding gums can be improved with a soft tissue graft using material from the patient’s own mouth or a tissue bank to elongate the gum line.
+Grafting: Soft tissue grafting can restore the gumline using material from the patient’s own mouth or a tissue bank.

-If you have gum recession, Dr. Matia and Dr. Lemke in Wooster, OH can help.
+If you have gum recession, Dr. Lemke and Dr. Mehandru in Wooster, OH, can help.
 Call us today for your consultation.

 Loose Teeth

-Loose or missing teeth often result from untreated periodontal disease, a bacterial infection in the mouth that destroys the supporting structures that teeth require to stay healthy.
-Other gum disease symptoms may include bad breath, bone loss in the jaw, gum recession, and other problems that Dr. James Matia can treat.
-Injuries, disease, and genetic factors can also lead to missing teeth.
+Loose or missing teeth often result from untreated periodontal disease, a bacterial infection that destroys the supporting structures of the teeth.
+Other gum disease symptoms may include bad breath, bone loss in the jaw, gum recession, and additional complications that Dr. Lemke and Dr. Mehandru can treat.
+Injuries, disease, and genetic factors can also contribute to missing teeth.

 Gum Disease Symptoms